 In many of the abovementioned problems the objective functions are nonconvex, a situation which typically occurs when one tries to fit or adjust observable data by regression using nonlinear models (see, for instance, the recent study [13] on the estimation of stellar parameters from observable measurements).
 When the goal is to find a global optimizer, the overall computation is significantly more complicated.
 The contribution of the mathematical programming community to the solution of these problems has been limited and mostly directed to the application of heuristic techniques.
-In our view, not enough testing and benchmarking have been reported to help us finding the most efficient and robust techniques.
+In our view, not enough testing and benchmarking have been reported to help us find the most efficient and robust techniques.

-The authors developed in [34] an algorithm for the minimization of a function without using its derivatives but specifically for the case where the variables are restricted to upper and lower bounds.
+The authors developed in [34] a derivative-free algorithm for the minimization of a function specifically for the case where the variables have upper and lower bounds.
 The underlying method is based on coordinate search which is known to be one of the simplest (directional) direct search methods.
-Such a choice is particularly well suited for problems with simple bounds since the coordinate directions conform naturally to the local geometry of the constraints.
-We made use of the possibility of organizing each iteration of these methods around a search step and a poll step.
+Such a choice is particularly well suited for problems with simple bounds, since the coordinate directions conform naturally to the local geometry of the constraints.
+We considered each iteration of our algorithm divided into two steps (a poll step and a search step).
 The poll step is where the coordinate search was applied.
-The search step was used to incorporate a dissemination scheme in an attempt to equip the overall method with the capability of finding a global minimizer.
-We selected particle swarm for this purpose because it is a simple population-based scheme of straightforward parallelization.
-We took advantage of having used a population in the search step to then poll at the best particle, which improved the overall robustness of the algorithm.
-In the vicinity of a global minimizer, the application of the poll step allows the use of a reduced number of particles which is trivially achieved by dropping particles once they become too close to each other.
+The search step was used to incorporate a dissemination scheme for generating points in the feasible region, in an attempt to equip the overall method with the capability of finding a global minimizer.
+We selected particle swarm for this purpose because it is a simple population-based scheme that can be easily parallelized.
+We took advantage of having used a population in the search step to then poll around the best particle, which improved the overall robustness of the algorithm.
+In the vicinity of a global minimizer, the application of the poll step allows the use of a reduced number of particles, which is trivially achieved by dropping particles once they become too close to each other.
 This procedure improves the efficiency of the overall scheme.
 One is able to prove (see [34]) that the algorithm is globally convergent to first-order stationary points and, under some additional conditions, that it can eventually meet the stopping criterion used in both search and poll steps.
 Our extensive numerical experiments reported in [34] showed that the resulting algorithm (PSwarm) is highly competitive with other global optimization methods also based on function values.